 Do you know why marriage is important?
-Marriage isn’t just about a wedding and love, it’s about commitments, selflessness, and looking out for the greater good of others.
+Marriage isn’t just about having a wedding and feelings of love.
+It’s about commitments, selflessness, and looking out for the greater good of others.
+Marriage may also be beneficial for your heart!

 That teamwork and staying committed to our marriage vows (plus, putting selfishness aside) has been one of the few lessons I learned in 8 years of marriage.